 The approach encompasses three major frameworks that promote an understanding of school readiness for guardians and families and their children.
 These three frameworks provide the foundation for implementing systemic and interrogated comprehensive child development services and family engagement efforts.
-This framework entails: guardians/Child relationship, Families as lifelong educators, Families as Learners, Family Engagement in Transition, Family Connection to Peers and Community, Family as Advocates and Leaders.
+This framework entails: Family Well being Positive Parent-Child Relationships, Families as Lifelong Educators, Families as Learners, Family Engagement in Transition, Family Connection to Peers and Community, Family as Advocates and Leaders.
 Guardians are provided opportunities to supply input to the overall program wide goals.